-The Leadership in Schooling doctoral degree is designed to enhance a candidate's skills both as a researcher and as an instructional leader of PK-16 programs.
-A doctorate in Leadership in Schooling empowers the individual to improve leadership, teaching and learning, and to explore innovative solutions to educational problems.
+The Leadership in Schooling Ed.D. degree is designed to enhance a candidate's skills both as a researcher and as an instructional leader of PK-12 programs.
+An Ed.d. in Leadership in Schooling empowers the individual to improve leadership, teaching and learning, and to explore innovative solutions to educational problems.
 Students who enter this doctoral program will soon find that our emphasis on research and its application to practice will assist them in forming and investigating questions that are of personal, community, national, and international interest.

-The majority of our students are working professionals who complete the program on a part-time basis.
+The majority of our students admitted to the Ed.D. are working professionals who complete the program on a part-time basis.
 There is no residency requirement and we offer courses during the summer as well as fall and spring.
-(Teaching Assistantships may be available for full-time students.)
-Faculty in the Leadership in Schooling doctoral program strive to meet the individual needs and the professional interests of each student through close advisement and collaborative research seminars.

-Each applicant must have a master of education degree or a master's degree in a field relevant to PK-16 education that prepares him/her for advanced study.
-Additionally, applicants should have recent teaching and/or leadership experience in a PK-16 setting and be interested in research into and the role of leaders in schools.
+Each applicant must have a master of education degree or master's degree in a field relevant to PK-12 education that prepares him/her for advanced study.
+Additionally, applicants should have recent teaching and/or leadership experience in a PK-12 setting and be interested in research into and the role of leaders in schools.
 Candidates who are interested in higher education administration should speak with the Graduate Coordinator before submitting an application.

-- A two-page admission essay explaining your experience in PK-16 education and your reasons for wishing to enter doctoral study
+- A two-page admission essay explaining you experience in PK-12 education and your reasons for wishing to enter doctoral study

 - Three letters of recommendation